 Spark is a programming methodology that is made up of analytical computing, which is quick and fast.
 The foundation of Spark is created on Hadoop.
 The development of spark occurs in three different ways.
 The three are very important to understand, and they are discussed below:

 Standalone – This is a popular concept that comes into existence when a person has to work alone on the corresponding software.
-Standalone deployment considers the fact that spark occupies the highest position of Hadoop Distributed File System (HDFS).
+Standalone deployment considers the fact that spark occupies the highest position of the Hadoop Distributed File System (HDFS).

 Hadoop Yarn – It is a process in Spark that does not need prior installation.
 Through it, components can run in different stacks.